METROPOLIS | ANIME REVIEW & ANALYSIS

 Both the black and white silent film and the anime version are about the implications of technological advancement.
 In Lang's original, robot technology is used as a weapon to silence powerful political voices in the blue-collar community.

-In anime Metropolis the robot called Tima is the missing piece needed to complete a super-weapon.
-The city leader – Duke Red – needs her to control this weapon so that he can take control over the entire world.
+In anime Metropolis, the robot called Tima is the missing piece needed to complete a super-weapon.
+The city leader, Duke Red, needs her to control this weapon so that he can take control of the entire world.

 By accident, Tima is prematurely awakened and does not realize the nature of her own existence.
 Her confusion leads her on a quest for answers.
 She also develops a strong infatuation with her first human encounter, which happens to be a young boy called Kenichi.

-Later in the story, when Duke Red tells Tima what she is, she soon starts to question both her own existence as well as Duke Red’s motives.
+Later in the story, when Duke Red reveals to Tima what she is, she begins to question both her own existence and Duke Red's motives.
 These conundrums lead to the robotic equivalent of a nervous breakdown.

-Before long Tima suffer from a Jekyll and Hyde like schizophrenia, in which her persona from transforms form angelic savior to demonized destructor.
-The more she considers her own reality, the closer she comes to be overtaken by her dark side.
+Before long, Tima suffers from a Jekyll and Hyde-like schizophrenia, in which her persona transforms from angelic savior to demonized destructor.
+The more she considers her own reality, the closer she comes to being overtaken by her dark side.

 Two Visions of Grandeur | Differences in Metropolis